 |CDW Rental Car Protection||$0 plan fees for plans set up during your first 15 months of Card Membership with Plan It®, letting you split up big purchases into monthly payments with a fixed fee||Payment flexibility to carry a balance with interest or pay in full each month||Complimentary Hilton Honors Silver status||20% savings on select Delta purchases; payment flexibility|

 The clear winner in the no-fee category is the Amex EveryDay Credit Card since it’s the only no annual fee personal Amex card that earns Membership Rewards.
 This is helpful in being able to keep your Membership Rewards points active at no cost.
-The Blue series is more designed to serve as a cash back credit card offering like the Blue Cash EveryDay or Blue Cash Preferred.
+The Blue series are more designed to serve as cash back credit cards, like the Blue Cash EveryDay or the Blue Cash Preferred® Card from American Express.

 Annual Fee Amex Membership Rewards Personal Credit Cards